Ojos del Salado Volcano (6.893 masl) Expedition

 • Day 10

-• Bilingual high mountain guide with international WFR NASAR certification (Wilderness First Responder).
+• Bilingual high mountain guide/high mountain driver with IML-UIMLA and international WFR NASAR (Wilderness First Responder) certification.

 • Assistant guide with international WFR NASAR certification (Wilderness First Responder).

-• Complete first aid kit; This kit meets all the requirements to be able to assist our clients in remote areas.
-It is important, if the client has any type of diagnosis, such as hypertension, diabetes or other, to inform the guide in advance.
-It is an obligation for the safety of our clients and guides to fill out the medical form which will be provided in advance.
-The client must also carry his or her own medication and it is suggested to carry a personal first aid kit in case he or she requires any retained medication.
+• Complete first aid kit: This kit meets all the requirements to assist our clients in remote areas.
+It is important, if the client presents some type of diagnosis, such as hypertension, diabetes or other, to warn the guide in advance.
+It is an obligation for the safety of our clients and guides to fill out the medical form, which will be provided in advance.
+The client must also carry his own medication and it is suggested to carry a personal first aid kit in case of requiring retained medication.

 Group technical equipment provided by Allmountain Chile: